satyam2301/internshala_ta_assignment/Readme.md

 ```
 npm i
 ```
-- To see code of listRender component, you can move to components folder and see that.
+- To see the code of listRender component, you can move to the components folder and see that.
-- run server with following command :
+- run the server with the following command :
 ```
 npm run dev
 ```

 - follow the link which you will get in terminal to see the output.
-- You can see Output Image below as well :
+- You can see the Output Image below as well OR you can visit to assets folder as well:

 ![Output Image](./assets/listImage.png)